Contact

 Response expectations

-Directory inquiries are handled in order of submission.
+Provider Network inquiries are handled in order of submission.
 Turnaround varies by inquiry type:

 Submissions that involve active construction permit disputes, enforcement actions, or complaints against licensed contractors will not receive substantive responses through this channel.
 Those matters belong with the AHJ for the project jurisdiction or the relevant state licensing board.
 For example, complaints against licensed contractors in Texas are processed through TDLR's formal complaint portal; in California, through the CSLB's enforcement division.